 The language host is responsible for running a Pulumi program and setting up an environment where it can register resources with the deployment engine.

-An organization is the primary grouping unit for stacks within the Pulumi Console.
+An organization is the primary grouping unit for stacks within the Pulumi Service.

 Outputs are a key part of how Pulumi tracks dependencies between resources.
 Because the values of Outputs are not available until resources are created, these are represented using the special Output type.